hbar/python-alsmicroct/README.md

 	nmRatio = 1.0,              # ratio of radius of circular mask to edge of reconstructed image (nm) nmSinoOrder = False,        # if True, analyzes in sinogram space.
-If False, analyzes in radiograph space use360to180 = False,        # use 360 to 180 conversion doBilateralFilter = False,  # if True, uses bilateral filter on image just before write step
-							        # NOTE: image will be converted to 8bit if it is not already
-	bilateral_srad = 3,         # spatial radius for bilateral filter (image will be converted to 8bit if not already) bilateral_rrad = 30,        # range radius for bilateral filter (image will be converted to 8bit if not already) castTo8bit = False,         # convert data to 8bit before writing
+If False, analyzes in radiograph space use360to180 = False,        # use 360 to 180 conversion doBilateralFilter = False,  # if True, bilateral filter applied to image just before write step # NOTE: image will be converted to 8bit if it is not already bilateral_srad = 3,         # spatial radius for bilateral filter (image will be converted to 8bit if not already) bilateral_rrad = 30,        # range radius for bilateral filter (image will be converted to 8bit if not already) castTo8bit = False,         # convert data to 8bit before writing